 The employer and employee are generally obliged to act as a good employer or employee is expected to act in similar circumstances.
-The employee is obliged to carry out the agreed activities to the best of his ability, and to follow the instructions provided to that end by or on behalf of the employer.
-The employer will enable the employee to carry out the agreed activities to the best of his ability, and provide instructions to that end if necessary.
+Employees are obliged to carry out the agreed activities to the best of their ability, and to follow the instructions provided to that end by or on behalf of the employer.
+The employer will enable employees to carry out the agreed activities to the best of their ability, and provide instructions to that end if necessary.